developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: left
    title: Feature-based Licensing Puts Admins in Control
-   subtitle: New in MX 10.2
+   subtitle: New in Zebra MX 10.2
    description: When licensing apps on Zebra devices, it's no longer an all-or-nothing proposition.
 With the release of License Manager in MX 10.2, Zebra devives now allow administrators to license specific features individually, bringing costs and device capabilities better into control.
    url: /mx/licensemgr/
    video: YLepzmANq2s